DionKill/dionkill/README.md

  * ⌨️ Open source projects :D
 ***
 ## Anything about your repos?
-For now I've only been cloning repos and doing similar stuff, mostly for personal projects.
-None of them have been completed however (bruh).
+Yes!
+The times of cloning repos and then abandoning them is over.
+I've made SOME functional stuff, you can take a look at the pinned repos to get an idea!

 And that's about it cya